robot-perception-group/AirPose/README.md

 `pip install -e .`

+Install the human body prior from [here](https://github.com/nghorbani/human_body_prior) and download its pretrained weights.
+Set the `vposer_weights` variable in the `copenet_real/src/copenet_real/config.py` file to the absolute path of the downloaded weights.

 And code can be run by the following

-`python src/copenet/copenet_trainer.py --name=test_name --version=test_version --model=muhmr --datapath=path/location --log_dir=path/location/ --resume_from_checkpoint=path to the pretrained checkpoint --copenet_home= absolute path to the copenet directory --optional-params...`
+`python src/copenet_real/copenet_trainer.py --name=test_name --version=test_version --model=muhmr --datapath=path/location --log_dir=path/location/ --resume_from_checkpoint=path to the pretrained checkpoint --copenet_home= absolute path to the copenet directory --optional-params...`

 The `datapath` is the location of the training data.